-c) Rights, preferences and restrictions attached to 1% Non-Cumulative, Compulsory Convertible Preference Shares (NCCPS)
+c) Rights, preferences and restrictions attached to 1% Non-Cumulative, Compulsory Convertible Preference Shares (NCCF

 During the year ended 31 March 2011, the Company has issued 6.89 lakhs 1% Non-Cumulative, Compulsory Convertible Preference Shares (NCCPS) of Rs.
 10/- each fully paid, at a premium of Rs.
 802.77 per share to Hagwood Commercial Developers Private Limited, a fellow subsidiary.
 Each holder of the NCCPS is entitled to one vote per share only on resolution placed before the Company, which directly affect the right attached to NCCPS.
 The NCCPS are Convertible, at par, at any time within a period of 10 years from the date of allotment.
-If NCCPS holder does not exercise conversion option, NCCPS are compulsorily convertible into equity share at the end of 10th year from the date of allotment.
+The same are now extended for further period of 10 years.
+If NCCPS holder does not exercise conversion option, NCCPS are compulsorily convertible into equity share at the end of this extended period of 10th years.